ast3150/Uni_P2/exercise_01/exercise_01.md

   this is just one way to keep the repositories clean and easy to understand.

+## Submitting the solution

+We will grade the last commit you publish using `git push origin master` before the deadline.
+To check if you have successfully uploaded your latest solution, simply ask your colleague to pull the repository using `git pull origin master` and see if the correct version of your code appears in his IDE.

 ## Deadline

 Submit your solutions by pushing your code to the git repository by